trivago/gollum/docs/examples/consumer.rst

 ---------------------------

 Sometimes it might be useful not to derive from ConsumerBase.
-An example for this is the Null consumer which is extremely lightweight.
 If you decide to go this way please have a look at Gollum's GoDoc API documentation as well as the source of ConsumerBase.